Typhaceae

-The Typhaceae (/taɪˈfeɪsii/) are a family of flowering plants, sometimes called the cattail family.
+The Typhaceae (/taɪˈfeɪsi.iː/) are a family of flowering plants, sometimes called the cattail family.
 The botanical name for the family has been recognized by most taxonomists.

 Description

 Members can be recognized as large marsh herbs with alternate two-ranked leaves and a brownish compact spike of unisexual flowers.
 The plants have creeping rhizomes.

 The male flowers either lack a perianth or have six scales.
 They may also have club shaped threads or wedge or spatula shaped scales that are intermingled with the flowers.
 They have between two and seven stamens.

 The female flowers have a perianth of fine hairs or scales.
 These may be accompanied by slender bracteoles.
 The ovary is one chambered and contains a single pendulous ovule.
 The style is simple and the stigma simple and long.

 The fruit may or may not be stalked and the pericarp may be thick or thin.
 The seeds are endospermous with a cylindric embryo.